LakshayGupta11/Full-Stack-Web-Development-for-displaying-windows-system-resource-utilization/README.md

 <code><img height="30" src="https://github.com/LakshayGupta11/Full-Stack-Web-Development-for-displaying-windows-system-resource-utilization/assets/140741956/98ed9f9e-7705-43ee-a0bc-f5694c32763a"></code>

-##Technical Learnings
+## Technical Learnings
 - Full-Stack Development Principles: Understanding the intricacies of both frontend and backend development and their integration into a cohesive web application.

--Working with Real-Time System Metrics: Learning to capture and process real-time system metrics (CPU usage, memory utilization, disk usage, and network traffic) using Python libraries like psutil.
+- Working with Real-Time System Metrics: Learning to capture and process real-time system metrics (CPU usage, memory utilization, disk usage, and network traffic) using Python libraries like psutil.

--Database Management: Utilizing MongoDB for storing and managing system metrics efficiently, comprehending NoSQL database principles, and handling database operations.
+- Database Management: Utilizing MongoDB for storing and managing system metrics efficiently, comprehending NoSQL database principles, and handling database operations.

--AJAX and Asynchronous Operations: Implementing AJAX requests for asynchronous data retrieval, enabling dynamic updates on the webpage without requiring complete page reloads.
+- AJAX and Asynchronous Operations: Implementing AJAX requests for asynchronous data retrieval, enabling dynamic updates on the webpage without requiring complete page reloads.

--User Interface (UI) and User Experience (UX) Design: Applying HTML, CSS, and Bootstrap to create an intuitive and responsive dashboard, ensuring a seamless user experience.
+- User Interface (UI) and User Experience (UX) Design: Applying HTML, CSS, and Bootstrap to create an intuitive and responsive dashboard, ensuring a seamless user experience.

--Back-End Server Development: Working with Express.js and Node.js for server-side development, routing HTTP requests, and handling data retrieval from the database.
+- Back-End Server Development: Working with Express.js and Node.js for server-side development, routing HTTP requests, and handling data retrieval from the database.

-##File Structure Overview:
+## File Structure Overview:
 1. /mongodb/public/index.ejs: The main HTML template file that renders the dashboard interface.
 2. /mongodb/public/js/main.js: Contains JavaScript code responsible for handling user interactions and AJAX requests on the dashboard.
 3. /mongodb/server.js: The main Node.js server file handling backend logic, database connections, and HTTP routes.